itu-devops/lecture_notes/sessions/session_10/Slides.md

 - Enables each node in the swarm to accept connections
   - on published ports
   - for any service running in the swarm
-  - even if there’s no task running on the node
+  - even if there’s no task (container) running on the node

 - Can support load balancing in Docker Swarm